Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Despite the fact that it is hard to get a lot of SSR servants without whaling for this game it is still a lot of fun to play.
 The writing a lot of fun and the story is very good, but it takes a lot of time to get there and you have to be invested in the story and characters to stay with the game because the gameplay is dated compared to newer mobile games.

-The reason this game has been around for almost six years in Japan and three in America is because of the Fate franchise keeping it afloat and the story being so good.
+The reason this game has been around for six years in Japan and four in America is because of the Fate franchise keeping it afloat and the story being so good.

 I do recommend trying this game if you’re already a fan of the Fate franchise and you have familiarity with the franchise.
 You can go in without any previous knowledge but you’ll have to pay attention to the early story because they explain a lot of the lore early on.